koitaroh/koitaroh.github.io/index.md

 ## 2019

 - KE Seetha Ram and **Satoshi Miyazawa**.
 (2019) 'Unlocking the spillover effect of Infrastructure and improving quality of life : new insights for private sector investment in developing countries in Asia'.
-In Proceedings of the 8th CECAR.
+In Proceedings of the 8th Civil Engineering Conference in the Asian Region (CECAR).

 ## 2018